IRobotizeInternet/MerakiApiAutomation/ReadMe.md

+<h3>Overview:</h3>
+This repo contains a framework to write the tests for Meraki demo app, and few blackbox tests.

+ <h3>How it works</h3>
+ There are two projects in a solution:

+   * MerakiApiAutomation
+   * TestMerakiApi (Contains all the tests)

+<b>MerakiApiAutomation</b>:
+  This project consist of architecture and mapping of all the pages of the mobile app.
+It supports to write tests for android/IOS and it can be easily extended to add any other target mobile OS (windows).
+Here is the block diagram architecture:
+  * Controls (textbox, label, button, etc)
+  * Pages (Home screen, networks list, network details)
+  * Driver wrapper (It help to execute the tests in Android/IOS)

+<b>TestMerakiApi</b>
+This project contains all the blackbox tests that will run using MerakiApiAutomation library components.
+Please note these tests are independent which environment they can run (android/IOS/Windows)

+<b>Software dependencies</b>
-﻿1.
-Install Java 7 JDK
+* Install Java 7 JDK

-2. Install Node.js
+* Install Node.js
+* Visual Studio 2019 or above

-3. Install Appium from the command line (skip if you install Appium Desktop)
+* Install Appium from the command line (skip if you install Appium Desktop)

-npm install -g appium
+* npm install -g appium

-4. Install Appium Desktop (optional)
+* Install Appium Desktop (optional)

-5. Install the Carthage dependency manager
+* Install the Carthage dependency manager
+* There are few other dependencies that will get installed automatically when we build the solution using nuget.